Free Evidence-Based Resources for Literacy Success | Funded by the U.S. Department of Education

 At this stage, reading difficulties become more pronounced and can affect a child’s confidence and academic performance if not addressed.

-Understanding Dyslexia: Signs to Watch for by Age Infographic
+Signs of Dyslexia by Age Infographic